Updated : Apr 7, 2025

 It is a common understanding that a 100% occupancy rate is a good thing.
 Sometimes, it is.
 Sometimes, not.
 To better understand this, we need to understand two other things:

-To understand the role of market performance, we need to compare your property with another property in your neighborhood.
+To understand the role of market performance, we must compare your property with another property in your neighborhood.

-Say you are booked for the whole month.
-But the booking is long-term; the guest has booked a 40-day stay at a discounted rate.
+Say your property is booked the entire month with a 40-day stay at a discounted rate.

 Your monthly occupancy rate is 100%; they’ve booked for $120/night.

-Another property in your neighborhood has been booked for 22 days out of 30.
-But at a higher rate per night – say maybe $180/night.
+Another property in your neighborhood has been booked for 22 days out of 30 for $180/night.

 Even if your occupancy is high, it does not mean that your revenue would also be high.
 This might be because